Outreach Highlights for 2020

-Professor Andrea Whittaker becomes a Fellow of the prestigious Academy of Social Sciences Australia
+Professor Andrea Whittaker becomes a Fellow of the prestigious Academy of Social Sciences Australia.

 Centre to Impact AMR joined the Australian Antimicrobial Resistance Network- AAMRnet to foster relationships with leading industry and researchers to advance our agenda to reverse the evolution of AMR.

-Professor Ana Traven takes on the role of Co-head of the Infection and Immunity Program at Monash Biomedicine Discovery Program.
+Prof Ana Traven takes on the role of Co-head of the Infection and Immunity Program at Monash Biomedicine Discovery Program.

-A/Prof Catriona Bradshaw is promoted to Professor
+A/Prof Catriona Bradshaw is promoted to Professor.

 Dr Mike McDonald finds that horizontal gene transfer of antimicrobial resistance genes can bend the rules of evolution.
-Publishing in PNAS and republished across many news media outlet. read the story here
+Publishing in PNAS and republished across many news media outlet.
+Read the story here

-Prof Lithgow published in Nature Communications about the use high-resolution imaging to uncover how viruses known as phages can attack and kill Salmonella Typhi, the causative agent of typhoid, providing scientists with a new understanding of how they can be used in the ongoing fight against antimicrobial resistance (AMR). read more here
+Professor Trevor Lithgow published in Nature Communications about the use high-resolution imaging to uncover how viruses known as phages can attack and kill Salmonella Typhi, the causative agent of typhoid, providing scientists with a new understanding of how they can be used in the ongoing fight against antimicrobial resistance (AMR). read more here

 A/Prof Chris Greening & Prof Trevor Lithgow collaborate to write a great paper for Nature Reviews Microbiology, that casts light on organelles, the internal compartments in bacterial cells that house and support functions essential for their survival and growth.